CSW (CSW)

 13. Is Now The Time To Buy CSW?

-There is a lot to like about CSW.
-To begin with, its revenue growth was exceptional over the last five years, and its growth over the next 12 months is expected to accelerate.
+CSW is an amazing business ranking highly on our list.
+For starters, its revenue growth was exceptional over the last five years and is expected to accelerate over the next 12 months.
 On top of that, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, and its impressive operating margins show it has a highly efficient business model.

-CSW’s P/E ratio based on the next 12 months is 26.8x.
-Looking at the industrials space today, CSW’s qualities as one of the best businesses really stand out, and we like it at this price.
+CSW’s P/E ratio based on the next 12 months is 25.8x.
+Scanning the industrials landscape today, CSW’s fundamentals clearly illustrate that it’s an elite business, and we like it at this price.

-Wall Street analysts have a consensus one-year price target of $291.67 on the company (compared to the current share price of $300.39).
+Wall Street analysts have a consensus one-year price target of $321.17 on the company (compared to the current share price of $290), implying they see 10.7% upside in buying CSW in the short term.